Spectral shift function of higher order: Demonstration of the method.

 \section{Demonstration of the method.}

-The proof of Theorem~\ref{MainTheoremCor} is rather technical, so we choose the following approach.
-In the present section, we firstly demonstrate the principal techniques of the proof in the simplest case $n=1$.
-It was already established in~\cite{PS-Lipschitz}, but the method of~\cite{PS-Lipschitz} does not allow extension to the higher dimensions.
-Here we give an alternative proof suitable for our present purpose and outline the scheme of the proof for~$n \geq 2$.
-The detailed proof of Theorem~\ref{MainTheoremCor} will be given in the next section.
+{\coloremphasize The proof of Theorem~\ref{MainTheoremCor} is rather technical, so we choose the following approach.
+In the present section, we firstly demonstrate the principal techniques of the proof in some simple cases.
+In our demonstration, we shall focus on the estimate~(\ref{TextPrincipalEstimateD}) alone.
+The second estimate~(\ref{TextPrincipalEstimate}) follows from~(\ref{TextPrincipalEstimateD}) via (a higher version of) the Fundamental Theorem of the Calculus.
+We shall show this in the main proof of Theorem~\ref{MainTheoremCor} in Section~\ref{sec:doi-fn} (see~(\ref{SSFRemainderTemp}) below).